Get stories and expert advice on all things related to college and parenting.

 People often say college is the best four years of your life.
 I don’t know if that’s true, but I sure grew a lot in the process.
 Beyond my abundant credit loads each semester, I discovered independence and learned to be comfortable as myself.

-Entering freshman year, I thought I knew what I wanted to study.
-I'd double major in Spanish and business — then after graduation open my own coffee shop and travel the world on the side.
+Entering my first year, I thought I knew what I wanted to study.
+I planned to double major in Spanish and business, then after graduation open my own coffee shop and travel the world on the side.
 Less than a semester in, I realized that wasn’t my ultimate dream.

 I learned a lot about myself in college.
 Here are my top pieces of advice to share with your student.